 • Five plans: Standard (free), Plus (£3.99/mo), Premium (£7.99/mo), Metal (£14.99/mo), Ultra (£55/mo)

-• Apple/Google Pay, virtual cards, currency wallets, joint accounts, stock and crypto trading all included
+• Regulated by the FCA and PRA; covers Apple/Google Pay, virtual cards, 30+ currency wallets, joint accounts, plus stocks and crypto trading

 Revolut Plans Compared

-PlanMonthly FeeFree FX (per month)Free ATM WithdrawalsHeadline Savings AERTravel Insurance
+PlanMonthly FeeFree FX / monthFree ATM / monthHeadline Savings AERTravel Insurance

 Revolut Standard: Is the Free Plan Enough?

 For most UK users, yes.
-The free Standard plan gives you a Mastercard or Visa debit card, free UK bank transfers, £1,000 of fee-free FX per month at the mid-market rate (Mon–Fri), and £200 of free ATM withdrawals worldwide.
-The savings rate of 1.50 per cent AER is below the best easy-access cash ISAs, so don’t park serious savings there — but for a fee-free travel card and secondary current account, Standard is hard to beat.
+The free Standard plan gives you a contactless debit card, a UK sort code and account number, free UK transfers, £1,000 of fee–free currency exchange a month at the interbank rate (Monday to Friday), and £200 of fee–free ATM withdrawals worldwide.
+Exchange above the £1,000 cap carries a 1% fair–usage fee, and there is a 1% surcharge at weekends.
+Crucially, Revolut’s Standard savings rate is now competitive — around 2.9% AER (variable) rather than the rock–bottom figures of a few years ago — though it still trails the best easy–access cash ISAs.
+For a fee–free travel card and a capable secondary current account, Standard is hard to beat at £0.

 Revolut Savings: How Does It Compare?